Learn About Scoliosis

 - Epidural steroid injections - These types of injections can be helpful in relieving the leg pain that occurs as a result of scoliosis.

 For scoliosis patients who are experiencing an increase in curvature and are in pain, surgery may be needed.
-Scoliosis surgeries are serious and complex with multi-step procedures.
-For pediatric scoliosis patients, these procedures usually take between two and three hours.
-Adult surgeries take longer, usually from four to six hours.
-Adults sometimes need more than one procedure—one performed from the front and one done from the back.
-Typically, this can be done in one operation, but there are times when two operations are necessary.
+Scoliosis surgeries are serious and complex with multi-step procedures and usually take from four to six hours.
+Sometimes more than one procedure is needed—one performed from the front and one done from the back.
+Typically, this can be done in one operation, but there are times when two operations may be necessary.